A Guide to Halloween at Walt Disney World

 Cost: Varies

 The merchandise for Halloween begins arriving in mid-August and comes in full force once October hits.
-Special tees, for the party, pass holder merchandise, and the new Halloween season arrives alongside flavored popcorn, treats, decor, and stuffed animals.
+Special tees, for the party, pass holder merchandise, and the new Halloween season arrive alongside flavored popcorn, treats, decor, and stuffed animals.
 So spooky.
 So fun!
+Check out all the New Disney Halloween Merchandise for the season!

 Disney Halloween Popcorn Bucket